Adoption leave in the public service

 Adoption leave is considered to be a period of actual service.

-It is taken into account when calculating your length of service when a length of service condition is required to qualify for a right (for example, to apply for part-time work).
+It is taken into account in the calculation of your length of service when a length of service condition is required to benefit from a right (for example, to request part-time work).

 It does not reduce your entitlement to other leave (annual leave, sick leave, etc.).